Samsung/tizen-docs/docs/application/dotnet/guides/tizen.circularUI/Quickstart.md

     ![nuget_package_manager_capture](data/nuget_package_manager_capture.png)

-- Install Tizen.Wearable.CircularUI NuGet at portable class library(PCL) project.
+- Install Tizen.Wearable.CircularUI NuGet at portable class library (PCL) project.

     ![after_Install_nuget_package](data/after_Install_nuget_package.png)

-## 2. Insert CircularUI Control code
+## 2. Insert CircularUI control code
-- Remove SampleCircleApp.cs that is generated automatically at PCL. and then add App.xaml and App.xaml.cs using add item.
+- Remove SampleCircleApp.cs that is generated automatically at PCL.
+Then add App.xaml and App.xaml.cs using add item.

 - In App.xaml file, remove all of the template code and replace it with the following code.
-This code defines the user interface for the page.
+This code defines the user interface for the page:

   - `xmlns:w=clr-namespace:Tizen.Wearable.CircularUI.Forms` : `w` prefix means `Tizen.Wearable.CircularUI.Forms` namespace.
   - `<w:CirclePage>` : `CirclePage` derive from `Xamarin.Forms.Page`.
-This Page's content area has `Label` and `Button`.
+This Page content area has `Label` and `Button`.
   - `<w:CirclePage.CircleSurfaceItems>` : `CircleSliderSurfaceItem` attached for `CircleSurfaceItem` of  `CirclePage`.
   - `RotaryFocusTargetName` is set `slider` name. `CircleSliderSurfaceItem` has rotary focus. `CircleSliderSurfaceItem` can receive a Rotary Event from the wearable device's bezel interaction.

-   For more information.
-Please refer to [CirclePage guide](CirclePage.md)
+   For more information, see [CirclePage guide](CirclePage.md)

 **App.xaml file**
 ```xml